d-bolshakov/course-managment-api/README.md

 }
 ```

-**"status"** can be either an "active" or "inactive" and is used to filter the assignments which deadline has already passed or not.
+**"status"** can be either an "active" or "inactive" and is used to filter the assignments the deadline for which either has already passed or not yet.
-**"completion"** can be either a "complete" or "incomplete". "complete" is used to get only those assignments which the student had made a submission for and that submission was successfully reviewed by the teacher. "incomplete" is used to get only those assignments which the student haven't submitted to or the submission was rejected by the teacher.
+**"completion"** can be either a "complete" or "incomplete". "complete" is used to get only those assignments which the student made a submission for and that submission was successfully reviewed by the teacher. “incomplete” is used to get only those assignments which the student didn’t submit or the submission was rejected.

 Returns a list of assignments and a count of records matching applied filters: